acdvs/react-hooks-object-state/README.md

 }
 ```

-The use of `props` in function arguments is not included since hooks are not able to read component props and workarounds would effectively replicate `setState`'s behavior.
+The use of `props` in function arguments is not included since hooks are not able to read component props, and workarounds would not effectively replicate the classical `setState` behavior.

 #### Additional info

 An initial object **must** be provided to `useObjectState`.
-This hook deep-merges objects by copying _shared_ entries from a source to a target object.
+This hook deep-merges objects by copying common entries from a source to a target object.

-Like the classical component `setState` method, this does not create entries if they don't already exist.
+Like the classical `setState` method, this does not create entries if they don't already exist.
 Providing an empty initial object will always result in an empty object.